 This instrument uses a hexagonally isomorphic layout, which means that the notes are distributed on a hexagonal grid, and they all have the same physical size and shape.
 They also have the same musical relationships to each other – if you move to the right by one thumbstick, that corresponds to going up a perfect fourth musically, and this is true no matter where you start on the grid.”

 For more information on the very unique Joytone musical instrument jump over to the personal website of Dave Sharples.
+For more details on Raspberry Pi displays and HATS jump over to our essential guide.

 Source: AdafruitFiled Under: DIY Projects, Top News